 Walby Farm Park is delighted to be approved as one of the Rare Breeds Survival Trust’s Conservation Farm Parks.
 This is in recognition of our work with some of the UK’s rarest breeds of farm animals.

-There are only 15 RBST Approved Centres in the UK, and the very first one was the Cotswold Farm Park, which was recognised by the RBST in 1973 and is now better known as “Adam’s Farm”.
+There are only 15 RBST Approved Centres in the UK, Walby Farm Park is the only one in Cumbria.
+The very first one was the ‘Cotswold Farm Park’, which was recognised by the RBST in 1973 and is now better known as “Adam’s Farm”.